 The Commonwealth Industrial Gases Ltd. provides scholarships tenable at the University of New South Wales for students wishing to enrol in the full-time course for the BSc degree in Metallurgy.
-The scholarships are tenable for a maximum of four years, and have a value of \$500 per annum payable in fortnightly instalments as a living allowance.
-Applicants are expected to apply for a Commonwealth Scholarship to cover course and other University fees.
+The scholarships are tenable for a maximum of four years, and have a value of \$600 per annum payable in fortnightly instalments as a living allowance.